syntex82/WordPress-Node/README.md

 ## 📡 API Documentation

-The WordPress Node CMS provides a comprehensive RESTful API for all functionality.
+The NodePress CMS provides a comprehensive RESTful API for all functionality.

 <br />